Making Daily Tasks Feel Achievable: UX for Task Wish

 How Might We provide friendly and positive outside pressure that motivates our motivationally struggling users?

-Discovering the Solution
+Phase 2: Discovering the Solution

-A Fluid Ideation Approach
+Starting With a Fluid Ideation Approach

 Working on all aspects of the ideation process at the same time for a more dynamic approach to solving this complicated problem.
-This approach lacks good organization, but its a great option for approaching a complicated topic.
+This approach lacks good organization, but it’s a great option for approaching a complicated topic.

-Guerrilla Usability Testing
+Guerrilla Usability Testing the Low-Fi Wireframes

 In-Person Test